strategineer/personal-website/content/books/2024-07-02/index.md

 date: 2024-07-03
 params:
   isbn13: "9780062444134"
-  series: "The Wayfarers"
+  series: The Wayfarers
   series_order: "1"
   year: "2016"
+slug: "9780062444134"
+star_rating: 5
 title: The Long Way To A Small, Angry Planet
-star_rating: 5
 ---

 Becky Chambers' space opera following the scrappy and loveable crew of the Wayfarer, tasked with their biggest job yet.